 Documentation of the AdvanceMAME scripts.

-AdvanceMAME support a scripting language to control external device like lamps, keyboard leds...
-You can assign a simple script at various events like key press, game led state change or others.
+AdvanceMAME supports a scripting language to control external devices like lamps, keyboard leds...
+You can assign a simple script to various events like key press, game led state change or others.
 When the event is triggered the script is started.

 1 Grammar